 Kanye West as a Great Artist

 Kanye West started his career not as a rapper but as a producer.
 According to The Rolling Stone, West produced songs for Lil Wayne, Jay-Z, Mariah Carey, Alicia Keys and many other big names in the music industry.
 Most of the time, the tracks weren’t associated with his name, because he produced for big record labels and wasn’t yet a known artist.
-After becoming a big name, he started his own label – GOOD Music – with Sony BMG, where he released John Legend’s albums.
+After becoming a big name himself, he started his own label – GOOD Music – with Sony BMG, where he released John Legend’s albums.
+In fact, Legend has said in the past that his career would not be where it is today without West’s involvement.
 Not long ago, he also signed Chicago rapper Valee, making him a star practically overnight.

 Kanye has a long-standing career

 West officially began his career as a rapper/singer in 2004 with the release of his first album “The College Dropout” – a great success.
-Since then, he’s released 8 more albums, each experimenting with a new or different style.
-He’s received 21 Grammy awards, tying only with Jay-Z and outnumbering every other rap artist.
+Since then, he’s released 12 more albums, each experimenting with a new or different style.
+His 2019 album, “Jesus is King,” shows this ability to explore new territory, reflecting his recent embrace of evangelical Christianity.
+He’s received 24 Grammy awards, outnumbering all other rap artists including Jay-Z (who has 23).
 Furthermore, West’s biggest influence is how he reinvents himself through every album.
 He isn’t afraid to take a concept to the extreme and mold new styles into the music industry.
+While he may not be “the greatest artist of all time” as he has claimed, his long-standing and award-winning career success speaks for itself.

-In addition to creating and pushing new styles into his music, directing video clips like video art and designing a line of clothing, West changed the direction of hip hop after his first album release.
+In addition to creating and pushing new styles into his music, directing video clips like video art and designing shoes and clothing, West changed the direction of hip hop after his first album release and has since contributed to the trend of streetwear culture becoming mainstream.
 Growing up in the suburbs, Kanye didn’t have a rough childhood like many other rappers before him.
 Rap was, until then, associated with violence, abuse and drugs that the rappers had experienced before pursuing their music.
 Kanye rapped about everyday problems, about topics that many people could commonly relate to.
+(That being said, his current ex-wife would probably have preferred him not to rap about his infidelities).
 This new line of rap gave way to other major artists and led him to bridge the gap between mainstream and underground rappers.

 Wouldn’t just let the art speak

-Kanye claimed he would be “the loudest voice of this generation.”
+West claimed he would be “the loudest voice of this generation.”
 A distinguished artist does not need to be the “loudest” voice – just an influential one.
-It is hard to take seriously someone who claims to have so much power but does not acknowledge anyone around him (sans for fellow producers).
-For many, West’s greatest album is My Beautiful Dark Twisted Fantasy, which was released in 2010; since then, it seems that Kanye is very busy trying to convince people he is amazing, rather than just being so.
+It is hard to take an artist seriously who claims to have so much power but does not acknowledge anyone around him (sans for fellow producers) and, even worse, espouses and enables bigotry.
+It is hard to focus on West as an artist when he is foraying into politics, religion and health – and, some say, in uninformed or irresponsible ways.
+For many, West’s greatest album is My Beautiful Dark Twisted Fantasy, which was released in 2010; since then, it seems that Kanye is very busy trying to convince people he is amazing, rather than just letting his music do so.
+The latest backlash that West is receiving from fellow artists regarding his recent anti-Black and anti-Semitic hate speech is sending a message that perhaps West the person should stay silent for a while and let his past music speak for itself.

-Bottom Line: Kanye West has proven he can be a great music producer and rapper; however, it is difficult to take everything he does seriously given his public outbursts, or to separate his celebrity status from the quality of his works.
+The Bottom Line: Kanye West has proven he can be a great music producer and rapper; however, it is difficult to take everything he does seriously given his public actions and outbursts.
+Should we separate his celebrity status from the quality of his works?
 What’s your take?
 Is Kanye a better artist or marketer?